dm-a11y/alx-low_level_programming/0x01-variables_if_else_while/README.md

-a program that prints all the numbers of base 16 in lowercase, followed by a new line. a program that prints all possible combinations of single-digit numbers. a program that prints all possible combinations of single-digit numbers.
+a program that prints all the numbers of base 16 in lowercase, followed by a new line. a program that prints all possible combinations of single-digit numbers. a program that prints all possible combinations of single-digit numbers. a program that prints all possible different combinations of two digits.